User Guide

 Sorts the student based on the progress, in either ascending or descending order.

-Format: sort asc
+Format: sort asc or sort desc

 - The order

-is case-insensitive. -
+ascordescis case-insensitive. -

-will sort the students based on descending order of progress. - All the sorted students will be shown in the displayed student list to the screen.
+ascwill sort the students based on ascending order of progress anddescwill sort the students based on descending order of progress. - All the sorted students will be shown in the displayed student list to the screen.

 Use

-command.
+sort command works in conjunction with the filter command.
 For example, the user can first apply a

-to arrange students in those project based on their progress in descending order.
+filter command (e.g. filter pr/Prof-iler) to view the students in the project that contains the word Prof-iler.
+After filtering, user can execute sort desc to arrange students in those project based on their progress in descending order.
 This can also be done the other way round by applying the

-command first followed by filter
+sort command first followed by filter command.

-Example usage of filter pr/Prof-iler
+Example usage of filter pr/Prof-iler followed by sort desc:

 Deleting students : delete